 - Take action to solve the problem.

 The 5 Whys isn’t about assigning blame but rather about finding answers.
-Those who follow first principles thinking constantly ask why something is the way it is, breaking things down until they get to the truth of the matter.
+Those who follow this line of thinking constantly ask why something is the way it is, breaking things down until they get to the truth of the matter.

 4. Be Detailed With Your Thinking

 First principle thinkers work in details.
 Look at someone like Jordan Peterson.
 He is a highly detailed thinker who carefully chooses his words.
-Not only that, he is articulate and specific when describing his thoughts.
+Not only that, he is articulate and specific when describing his thoughts and ideas.
 That level of detail means people will listen and try the solutions he proposes.

 Also, think of what makes a good book.
 For me, Lord of the Rings represents writing of the most creative and inspirational form.
 When you look at not just the book but individual pages, paragraphs, and sentences, you can feel the details come to life.
 All of those details add up to great characters, a great storyline, and ultimately a masterpiece.

 The same holds true for first principles thinking.
 Focus on individual parts.
 Get down into the smallest details.
 Expand your understanding of those details.
 As you engage in more detailed thinking, you’ll be able to express core truths and build upon them in unique ways.

 5. Keep the Bigger Picture in Mind

 When focusing on the details, you must not lose sight of the bigger picture.
 Keep your vision in mind at all times so you can understand the outcomes of first principles thinking.
 Note what the side effects could be throughout the decision-making process so you can be prepared.